-- treatment for hair loss due to androgenic alopecia, alopecia barbae, postpartum alopecia, traction alopecia, and/or natural or premature aging; - Continuous Glucose Monitoring (CGM) purchased through a DME supplier (These supplies may be eligible through your pharmacy benefit; see the Prescription Drugs and Biologics section on page 24 for more information.); - dental appliances or dental prosthetics, except as listed above;

-- shoe insert orthotics, lifts, arch supports or special shoes not attached to a brace (except with a diagnosis of diabetes); - duplicate medical equipment and supplies, orthotics, and prosthetics; - dynamic splinting, patient-actuated end-range motion stretching devices, and programmable or variable motion resistance devices; - items or equipment that do not meet the definition of Durable Medical Equipment; - any treatment, Durable Medical Equipment, supplies or accessories intended principally for participation in sports or recreational activities or for personal comfort or convenience; and - repair or replacement of dental appliances or dental prosthetics except as listed above.
+- treatment for hair loss due to androgenic alopecia, alopecia barbae, postpartum alopecia, traction alopecia, and/or natural or premature aging; - Continuous Glucose Monitoring (CGM) purchased through a DME supplier (These supplies may be eligible through your pharmacy benefit.); - dental appliances or dental prosthetics, except as listed above; - shoe insert orthotics, lifts, arch supports or special shoes not attached to a brace (except with a diagnosis of diabetes); - duplicate medical equipment and supplies, orthotics and prosthetics; - items or equipment that do not meet the definition of Durable Medical Equipment; - any treatment, Durable Medical Equipment, supplies or accessories intended principally for participation in sports or recreational activities or for personal comfort or convenience; and - repair or replacement of dental appliances or dental prosthetics except as listed above.

-Note:

-To be sure your item meets our definition of Durable Medical Equipment, you may call our customer service team at (800) 310-5249 before purchasing or renting a Durable Medical Equipment item.
+Note: To be sure your item meets our definition of Durable Medical Equipment, you may call our customer service team at the number listed on the back of your ID card before purchasing or renting a Durable Medical Equipment item.